 - Food and Nutrition : Healthy Eating and balanced diets.

-- Design Technology : Students will work through projects that encompass a range of materials including Graphic Products, Resistant Materials and Textiles Technology where they will learn essential making skills and apply the study of Art movements to the making of Travel Board Games and Alessi Style flatpacks.
+- Design Technology : Students will work through projects that encompass a range of materials including Graphic Products and Resistant Materials where they will learn essential making skills and apply the study of Art movements to the making of Travel Board Games and Alessi Style flatpacks.

 - Food and Nutrition : Savoury main meals using seasonal ingredients.

 - Design Technology : Students will undertake a design and make project based on Society and the Environment.
 They will look at the key issue of sustainability and its impact on individuals and the responsibilities of designers, engineers and technologists.
-They will design and make their own up cycled products including Aprons and Mechanical Toys.
+They will design and make their own up cycled products.